-BC Mixed Championship shall be an open entry championship consisting of a triple knockout preliminary round format and a playoff format based on the total Page 25 of 54 number of entries (see chart rule 8G of the 2023 Curl BC General Rules).
-Games will be 8 ends in length.
+BC Master Championship The BC Master Championships shall be an open entry Women's and open entry Men's Championship taking place in Cranbrook February 21-24, 2024 with a preliminary round and playoff determined by Curl BC based on the total number of entries. (see chart under rule 8G of the 2023 Curl BC General Rules).
+All games will be 8 ends in length, 30 minutes thinking time

-BC Mixed Doubles Championship shall be an open entry event.
-The format for the 2023 preliminary round will be a triple knockout format and the playoff format based upon the total number of entries (see chart rule 8G of the 2023 Curl BC General Rules).
-Games will be 8 ends in length.
+BC Mixed Championship The BC Championship shall be an open entry championship taking place in Langley on March 26-31, 2024 consisting of a preliminary round and playoff draw format to be determined by Curl BC based on the total number of entries. (see chart under Rule 8G).
+Each game will be 8 ends in length, 30 minutes thinking time.